6 critical factors for a successful CRM implementation

 While the list can look a little daunting at first, when you break each step down, they aren’t so intimidating.
 With your bases covered in these six areas, you’ll be well on the way to a successful implementation.

 A successful CRM project starts and ends with buy-in from users.
 A lack of support from your stakeholders, especially senior staff, will trickle-down through the organisation.
 The result – frustratingly low to poor employee engagement.

-The implementation of a new CRM involves most, if not all, parts of an organisation.
+The implementation of a new CRM solution involves most, if not all, parts of an organisation.
 So, your senior executives and top levels of line management must be involved from the start and become champions of the software.
 This builds credibility and inspires and encourages other users to adopt it.
 When you get stakeholders involved from the get-go, their passion for the project will help ensure its success.

-Defining the goals for the new system should be done by a team of people from across the business.
+Defining the goals for the new customer relationship management system should be done by a team of people from across the business.
 Building the right team in the early stages of the project is vital, and will complement the stakeholder buy-in you have achieved in step one.
 The team needs to work collaboratively to agree on the overall vision and set the desired business goals.
 And of course, these need to be validated with your key stakeholders so there’s company-wide alignment.

 Once you’ve collectively established your initial goals and vision, the project management team orchestrates the entire project; from ensuring user engagement to meeting KPIs and milestones.